Brow Lift & Blepharoplasty Conveniently located to serve Pittsburgh and Pennsylvania

 Often the most noticeable signs of aging in the face appear around the eyes.
 A tired appearance to the eye area, with drooping lids, and darkness combined with a frowning forehead, give you a tired and less energetic look.
 Luckily, there are surgical procedures available that can dramatically reverse this look.

-A browlift and/or an eyelid surgery, called blepharoplasty, erases many of the effects of periocular aging, leaving you with a smoother, more elevated and youthful appearance.
-At our state-of-the-art plastic surgery facility, Dr. Lori L. Cherup evaluates patients for brow lift and blepharoplasty procedures.
+A brow lift and/or eyelid surgery, called blepharoplasty, erases many of the effects of periocular aging, leaving you with a smoother, more elevated, and youthful appearance.
+At our state-of-the-art plastic surgery facility in Pittsburgh, PA, Dr. Lori L. Cherup evaluates patients for brow lift and blepharoplasty procedures.

 After the surgery is finished, fluffy bandages cover the forehead for about two days.
 Stitches and staples are removed at about two weeks postop.
 We usually recommend only one week off work and limited physical activity for two weeks.